Open Thread: Louisville vs. Notre Dame

-Filed under: Open Thread: Louisville vs. Notre Dame Go Cards.
-By Mike Rutherford@CardChronicle Feb 26, 2023, 11:50am EST / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Open Thread: Louisville vs. Notre Dame Reddit Pocket Flipboard Email Photo by Andy Lyons/Getty Images Let’s get a big resume win, some revenge, momentum heading into the postseason, and a proper sendoff for the seniors all in one afternoon.
+Filed under: Open Thread: Louisville vs. Notre Dame It’s the Cards and the Irish for a spot in the ACC championship game.
+By Mike Rutherford@CardChronicle Mar 4, 2023, 11:45am EST / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Open Thread: Louisville vs. Notre Dame Reddit Pocket Flipboard Email Sam Upshaw Jr./Courier Journal / USA TODAY NETWORK Third time’s the charm.
 Go Cards.
-More From Card Chronicle Louisville Falls to Notre Dame 68-65 Seedy K’s GameCap: Georgia Tech Louisville falls flat at Georgia Tech, 83-67 Open Thread: Louisville at Georgia Tech How to watch Louisville at Georgia Tech on TV Louisville-Georgia Tech preview: Cards shoot for season sweep of Jackets Loading comments...
+More From Card Chronicle Open Thread: Louisville at Virginia Louisville wallops #15 Texas A&M, 14-5 Louisville at Virginia preview Friday afternoon Cardinal news and notes Louisville Defeats Wake 74-48 in Quarterfinals Open Thread: Louisville vs. Wake Forest Loading comments...

 Loading comments...